alenton/PYSQL/README.md

 To use these color,
 `python3 PYSQL.py --file <filename> -r <index> -c <index> --add-data <data> --fg <color>`

+> Note: The fonts and colors are case-sensitive

 **Unicode**
-Unicode sometimes cannot be added into data, such that `--unicode` argument is followed by the code of the Unicode you have to use along with the data.
+Unicode sometimes cannot be added into data just by using `--add-data`, such that `--unicode` argument is followed by the code of the Unicode you have to use along with the data.
 For example:
 `python3 PYSQL.py --file <filename> -r <index> -c <index> --add-data <data> --unicode <code>`